DiasBVAP/Franky-DiscordBot/README.md

 1. Clone the repository.
 2. Open Command Prompt as administrator and navigate to the project's folder.
 3. Run ```pip install -r requirements.txt``` to install the necessary Python packages.
+4. In **.env**:
-4. In *.env*, write your **secondary account's** [Discord user token](https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs#how-to-get-a-user-token) between the quotation marks in the first line.
+   1. On the first line, write your **secondary account's** [Discord user token](https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs#how-to-get-a-user-token) between the quotation marks.
-5. Also in *.env*, write the [channel ID](https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs#how-to-get-a-server-id-or-a-server-channel-id) of the channel you want the bot to send confirmation messages on.
+   2. On the second line, write the [channel ID](https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs#how-to-get-a-server-id-or-a-server-channel-id) of the channel you want the bot to send confirmation messages on.
+   3. On the third line, write the maximum size (MB) you want the cache to be (Franky will delete the oldest song when the cache folder reaches the limit).

 ### Deploying the Bot

 1. With the browser of your choice, open discord and login with your secondary account.
+2. Mute your input audio (:headphones:).
-2. Go to **User Settings > Voice and Video**.
+3. Go to **User Settings > Voice and Video**.
-3. Change *Input Device* to *CABLE Input (VB-Audio Virtual Cable)*.
+4. Change *Input Device* to *CABLE Input (VB-Audio Virtual Cable)*.
-- Should probrably mute your output audio.
+5. Disable all of Discord's audio processing options.
+6. Disable automatic input sensibility and make the sensibility -99dB.

 Now simpy join a voice call with your secondary account and run ```main.py```.